Play

 Due to climate change, it is getting hotter in our regions and is leading to longer dry periods.
 This has an impact on the environment and especially on the trees.
 Depending on the location and the climate situation, more frequent watering may be necessary than in previous years.

-With tree bath watering bags Watering sour cherries is particularly efficient.
+Our tree bath watering bags Watering sour cherries is particularly efficient.
 Two holes in the bottom of the bag allow water to be continuously released into the soil drop by drop, achieving even moisture levels.
 Young trees are supplied with sufficient water by filling one watering bag.
 For existing trees with full hanging fruit, two to three watering bags can be connected with a zip to water them.

 0:00